pfizer-opensource/scikit-digital-health/CONTRIBUTING.md

         1. a dictionary of the input to _predict, and anything that might be needed in other stages
         2. anything else that needs to be returned, results, etc

         The dictionary from 1.
 MUST be updated with any arguments that are passed in as required or optional with keywords!

+        For this specific case, the goal is to modify the acceleration (hence preprocessing, the modified version needs to be returned in the input dictionary) additionally, there are no specific results from this step, so None is returned as the second argument

+        The neatest way to return the inputs, plus anything declared in the function declaration is to update the kwargs variable, and return it
         """
-        # for this specific case, the goal is to modify the acceleration (hence preprocessing, the modified version needs to be returned in the input dictionary)
-        # additionally, there are no specific results from this step, so None is returned as the second argument
-        # the neatest way to return the inputs, plus anything declared in the function declaration is to update the kwargs variable, and return it
         kwargs.update({self._time: time, self._acc: accel2})
         """
         Note that the _BaseProcess class has several attributes which help keep track of the names of time, accel, etc, which should help minimize work if these names ever change.
 However, they can't be readily used in function declarations.
         """
         return kwargs, None